blue-factory/email-api/README.md

 ## Providers

-The provider corresponds and attribute of **channel** and allows to identify what types of messages are available for a specific channel.
+The provider is an attribute of **channel** and allows to identify what types of messages are available for a specific channel.

 In this api we will find the implementation of only 3 providers.
 Find **Providers** implementation at the [`./provider`](./lib) folder.